5 Key Reasons Why Listening is Important in Language Learning

 - Read up on the topic before going to see a presentation.

 - Try reading about or predicting the content of an audio passage before you listen to it.
-This will get your brain focusing on concepts and not just specific words.

 Beyond a certain level of language ability, we often “get the gist” of what was said.
 However, sometimes we haven’t understood as much as we think.

-Next time you listen to something in your target language, try these six short, easy exercises to prove to yourself that you’ve understood what was said:
+Next time you listen to something in your target language, try these six short, easy exercises to prove to yourself that you’ve really understood what was said:

 - Provide a summary of what was said.